attack-monkey/flat-code-guide/README.md

 #### Rules

 - Only use `if`, when calling a function conditonally (and even then, there are other ways)... instead use ternaries, short-circuits, and semantic functions
-- Don't use `switch` (see above)
+- Seldom use `switch` (see above)
-- Don't use `for` (or other imperative looping) - instead use recursive functions and Array.prototype methods
+- Seldom use `for` (or other imperative looping) - instead use recursive functions and Array.prototype methods

 Note - we haven't yet covered
 - short-circuits